knpuniversity/symfony2-series/knpu/episode4/assets.rst

         <link rel="stylesheet" href="/bundles/event/css/main.css" />
     {% endblock %}

-Refresh and open up the HTML source.
+Login with Wayne and password waynepass (party on) and then open up the HTML source on the homepage.

-There's no Symfony magic making this happen - it's just pure frontend code that points to real files in the ``web/bundles/event/css`` directory.
+No Symfony magic here - this is just pure frontend code that points to real files in the ``web/bundles/event/css`` directory.
 And since the ``web/`` directory is the document root, we don't include that part.

 Making Bundle Assets Public
 ---------------------------

-The only Symfony magic comess from the fact that these files *originally* live inside EventBundle's ``Resources/public`` directory.
+The only thing Symfony is doing is helping move these files from their original location inside EventBundle's ``Resources/public`` directory.
 But remember from `episode 1`_ that Symfony has an ``assets:install`` console command.
 Run this again with a ``symlink`` option: